MathiewMay/Cactus.ModLoader/README.md

 Goals:

-* Add custom block and item registration with custom textures
+* Add custom block and item registration with custom textures (implemented)
-* Event system
+* Event system (implemented)
-* Client and server modding using LUA scripting (already implemented)
+* Client and server modding using LUA scripting (implemented)
 * Allow for modding the UI
 * Custom generation and dimensions
 * Port Cactus ModLoader to Minecraft Java Edition
-* String ID system for items and blocks
+* String ID system for items and blocks (implemented)
 * More...

 # Building